solana-foundation/developer-content/content/courses/intro-to-solana/interact-with-wallets.md

 ### @solana/wallet-adapter-react-ui

 You can create custom components for this, or you can leverage components provided by `@solana/wallet-adapter-react-ui`.
-The simplest way to provide extensive options is to use `WalletModalProvider` and `WalletMultiButton`:
+The simplest way to provide a full-featured wallet experience is to use `WalletModalProvider` and `WalletMultiButton`:

 ```tsx
 import { NextPage } from "next";